Higher-categorical combinatorics of configuration spaces of Euclidean space: A nonunital version of the main result

-This diagram needs some explaination.
-The top horizontal arrow on the left is a monomorphism by Lemma~\ref{mono3}.
-We showed the top horizontal arrow on the left to be an equivalence in Lemma~\ref{extadj}.
+which we explain as follows.
+The top horizontal arrow on the left is a monomorphism by Lemma~\ref{mono3}, the top horizontal arrow on the right is an equivalence by Lemma~\ref{extadj}, and the downward arrow on the right is an equivalence by Lemmas \ref{class1} and \ref{class2}.
 Because $\Exit\bigl(\Ran(\R^n)\bigr)$ is a $\infty$-subcategory of $\Exit\bigl(\Ranu(\un{\R}^n)\bigr)$, the bottom horizontal arrow is a monomorphism.
-We showed the downward equivalence in the proof of Lemma~\ref{class2}.

-Lastly, to define the induced downward functor on the left of (\ref{diagram}), first recall Observation~\ref{little exit}, where we witnessed that the exit-path $\infty$-category of the Ran space of $\R^n$ is naturally a $\infty$-subcategory of the exit-path $\infty$-category of the unital Ran space of $\R^n$, given as a pullback over surjective finite sets.
-Then, the induced downward arrow in (\ref{diagram}) from $\B \Fun^{W^\h_n}\bl([\bullet], \mathbf{\Theta}_n^\exit\br)$ to $ \Hom_{\Cat_\infty}\Bigl([\bullet], \Exit\bigl(\Ran(\R^n)\bigr)\Bigr)$ is induced by the unique (up to a contractible space of choices) functor given by the universal property of pullback in the following diagram of $\infty$-categories:
+Lastly, to define the induced downward functor on the left of (\ref{diagram}), first recall the definition of $\Exit(\Ran(M))$ for $M=\R^n$ as an $\infty$-subcategory of $\Exit(\Ranu(\R^n))$ given as a pullback over surjective finite sets (Def.~\ref{little exit}).
+The downward arrow on the righthand side of (\ref{diagram}) is induced by the unique (up to a contractible space of choices) functor given by the universal property of pullback in the following diagram of $\infty$-categories